 In recognition of the university community’s research, teaching, and learning needs, the UTSA Libraries strive to provide broad, timely access to information in a variety of formats.
-Our focus is on acquiring materials in electronic formats, allowing us to provide access to larger, dynamic collections befitting of a 21st century library at a university in pursuit of Tier One research status.
+Our focus is on acquiring materials in electronic formats, allowing us to provide access to larger, dynamic collections befitting of a 21st century library at a Tier One university.

 In consideration of our finite physical space and the increasing availability of electronic resources, we will continue to convert current collections in traditional formats to electronic format, reducing duplication of content.
-In a process that is part art and part science, our professional librarians consider both quantitative and qualitative factors when making format decisions.
+Our professional librarians consider both quantitative and qualitative factors when making format decisions.
 This analysis includes discipline-specific considerations, recognizing there are some subjects where resources are most appropriate in print format for reasons both practical and pedagogical.

 Collections Vision Statements

-- Embrace a fresh approach to collections to facilitate universal access to information
+Embrace a fresh approach to collections to facilitate broad access to information

-- • Be hyperaware of the rapidly changing scholarly information landscape
+- Maintain awareness of the rapidly changing scholarly information landscape

 - Proactively pursue new initiatives to advance research and scholarship